flaf/miscellaneous/puppet/modules/ceph/README.md

 in the `/etc/ceph/` directory;
 * in a client node, only keyrings in the `client_accounts` parameter are installed in the `/etc/ceph/` directory.
-For instance, in a simple client node, you will never have the keyring of the `admin` account.
+For instance, in a simple client node, normally you should never have the keyring of the `admin` account.

 # Data binding

 There is no default hiera lookup in this module.
-The classical mechanisms of data binding are used.
+Just the classical mechanisms of data binding are used.
 Here is the defaults values of the parameters:

 * `clusters_conf => undef` so you must provide the clusters